 and prepare their applications for citizenship.
 Pro Bono Net and the Immigration Advocates Network, the principal developers

-of the website, commissioned this evaluation from The Resource for Great Programsto determine the benefits derived
+of the website, commissioned this evaluation from The Resource for Great Programs to determine the benefits

-by applicants, advocacy organizations, and legal service providers in using these online tools.
-Under the auspices of the
+derived by applicants, advocacy organizations, and legal service providers in using these online tools.
+Under the auspices

-New Americans Campaign, these tools are being piloted with project partners and legal service organizations in eight cities:
+of the New Americans Campaign, these tools are being piloted with project partners and legal service organizations in eight

-Los Angeles and San Jose (CA), Houston and Dallas (TX), Detroit, Miami, New York City, and Charlotte (NC).
-A major conclusion
+cities: Los Angeles and San Jose (CA), Houston and Dallas (TX), Detroit, Miami, New York City, and Charlotte (NC).
+A major

-of the evaluation is that "CW has demonstrated that it can significantly increase efficiency and achieve higher success
+conclusion of the evaluation is that "CW has demonstrated that it can significantly increase efficiency and achieve higher

-rates over traditional group processing and individual assistance, offering the potential for dramatically increasing the
+success rates over traditional group processing and individual assistance, offering the potential for dramatically increasing

 The report also includes a section discussing major issues and lessons learned during the pilot phase of this project.